Make Room in Your Garden for Hyacinths

 Hyacinths Are Good Partners

 Plant hyacinths where it will be easy to enjoy their fragrance: beside a walkway or along a garden path; near the front door or bordering your patio.
-If you live in zone 6 or 7, you can plant the bulbs in containers and leave them outdoors for the winter.
+If you live in hardiness zones 6 or 7, you can plant the bulbs in containers and leave them outdoors for the winter.
 Learn more about how to do that HERE.

 Hyacinths Can Be Enjoyed Indoors, Too